What is Common Data Service for Apps?

 - Easy to secure – Data is securely stored so that users can see it only if you grant them access.
 Role-based security allows you to control access to entities for different users within your organization.

 - Rich metadata – Data types and relationships are leveraged directly within PowerApps.
-For example, defining a field type URL will present your data as a hyperlink within your app.

 - Logic and validation – Define calculated fields, business rules, workflows, and business process flows to ensure data quality and drive business processes.

 - Productivity tools – Entities are available within the add-ins for Microsoft Excel to increase productivity and ensure data accessibility.